ameesters/website_monitor/README.md

 website_monitor
 ===============

-A simple gtk ui for monitoring websites
+A simple gtk ui for monitoring websites, released on the BSD 2-clause licence, see LICENCE for more information.

 Be warned, this is a work in progress, things will be broken!